-General announcementFollowing the devastating fire at Bidwell Mansion State Historic Park, both the park and the Visitor Center remain closed.
-Currently, we do not have a reopening date for the Visitor Center or the General's Store.
+General announcementDue to the devastating December 2024 fire at Bidwell Mansion State Historic Park, both the park and the Visitor Center remain closed.

 During this closure, BMA is excited to be collaborating with local historical organizations, such as the Stansbury House, Chico History Museum, and Chico Heritage Association, to host events and maintain community engagement. |